Managing money - information for final year students

 If you are in your final year at UWE Bristol, we are here to help and support you with your finances and help you to manage your money.
 The information below provides an overview of what happens with your student loan, Council Tax, bank accounts and other financial issues when you graduate.

-Once you leave the University, you will be liable to repay your student loans from the April after you completed your course.
-The Student Loans Company (SLC) will expect you to start repaying your loans.
+Once you leave the University, the Student Loans Company (SLC) will expect you to start repaying your loans from the April after you completed your course.

 If you are earning less than the set level before any deductions (tax or national insurance contributions), you will not be liable to repay.
 It is important to inform the SLC that your income is too low each year by completing a deferral form.